Unearthed Arcana: Dungeons & Dragons 5th edition

 The Unearthed Arcana title was used for a semi-regular series of digital releases at the official D&D website that began in February 2015; the series presented new, work-in-progress content such as class archetypes, playable races, and rule variants, similar to the playtest process that preceded the release of 5th edition.
 Much of the information in Xanathar's Guide to Everything (2017) and Tasha's Cauldron of Everything (2020) was developed through the public Unearthed Arcana playtest.
-On the playtest subclasses developed for Tasha’s Cauldron of Everything, Jeremy Crawford said "almost every single one made it into the game".
-Starting in January 2018, Unearthed Arcana content was generally added to D&D Beyond approximately one week after it was released on the official D&D website.
-Once the playtest period has concluded for Unearthed Arcana content (whether it is published in a book or retired, as determined by Wizards of the Coast), it is archived on D&D Beyond; existing character sheets already using the content are able to continue doing so, but the archived playtest content can not be newly added to a character.
+On the playtest subclasses developed for Tasha's Cauldron of Everything, Jeremy Crawford said "almost every single one made it into the game".

+From January 2018 to August 2021, Unearthed Arcana content was generally added to the D&D Beyond toolsets approximately one week after it was released on the official D&D website.
+Once the playtest period was concluded for Unearthed Arcana content (whether it is published in a book or retired, as determined by Wizards of the Coast), it was archived on D&D Beyond; existing character sheets already using the content are able to continue doing so, but the archived playtest content can not be newly added to a character.
+All remaining Unearthed Arcana content was archived on August 12, 2021.

-Starting in August 2022, Unearthed Arcana articles featured One D&D playtest material with releases now exclusive to D&D Beyond.
+From August 2022 to November 2023, Unearthed Arcana articles featured One D&D playtest material with releases now exclusive to D&D Beyond in a PDF format.
 In August 2023, Crawford stated that since originally launching Unearthed Arcana they have "received more than 500,000 surveys from players based on their time spent with the" playtest content.
+Following the release of the 2024 revision of 5th Edition, Unearthed Arcana returned in December 2024 with playtest releases for this iteration of the game.